gregpawin/gregpawin.github.io/content/first-post.md

 If the site is still up past the election, here's the table of vote tallys that their scraper powers: [https://alex.github.io/nyt-2020-election-scraper/battleground-state-changes.html#](https://alex.github.io/nyt-2020-election-scraper/battleground-state-changes.html#)

-It's based off of a project by Simon Willson:[Git scraping: track changes over time by scraping to a Git repository](https://simonwillison.net/2020/Oct/9/git-scraping/), which uses a Git repo to scrape data to with very little code.
+It's based off of a project by Simon Willson: [Git scraping: track changes over time by scraping to a Git repository](https://simonwillison.net/2020/Oct/9/git-scraping/), which uses a Git repo to scrape data to with very little code.
 Definitely something to keep in mind for future projects.